mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/install/install-onprem/index.md

   * 32 GiB memory
   * 80 GiB of free space in the root partition and the root partition must be less than 85% full.

-* If you plan to use **local volume provisioning** to provide [persistent volumes][persistent_volume] for the workloads, you must mount at least three volumes to the `/mnt/disks/` mount point on each node.
+* If you plan to use **local volume provisioning** to provide [persistent volumes][persistent_volume] for the workloads, you must mount at least four volumes to the `/mnt/disks/` mount point on each node.
 Each volume must have **at least** 55 GiB of capacity if the default addon configurations are used.

 ## Operating system and services for all nodes